 1. Eat On a Healthy, Consistent Schedule

-Whether we like it or not, our bodies crave and strive off of routine.
-This means that in order to find balance in our digestion, it is extremely vital that we are eating three meals daily, at proper times each day.
-Eating at routine times will provide our bodies with the regularity to know when food is coming and therefore begin its necessary internal preparation before the food even comes.
-It also allows us to stabilize our energy, blood sugar levels, and appetite, allowing us to make better decisions on our meal choices.
-Have you ever missed a meal, leading you to grab whatever foods were available at hand?
+Whether you like it or not, your body craves and strives off of routine.
+This means that in order to find balance in your digestion, it is extremely vital that you are eating three meals daily, at proper times each day.
+Eating at routine times will provide your body with the regularity to know when food is coming and therefore begin its necessary internal preparation before the food even comes.
+It also allows you to stabilize your energy, blood sugar level, and appetite which will allow you to make better decisions on your meal choices.
+Have you ever missed a meal which led you to grab whatever foods were available at hand?
 This often leads to poor food choices, grazing, and overeating.

-Here is a simple chart to keep in mind for healthy eating times.
+Here is a simple chart for you to keep in mind for healthy eating times.
 I also added in some general key points to remember in regards to each meal.

 *The dinner can be a bit later in the summer months if Kapha is not imbalanced.

 - Simply Spiced Quinoa Porridge

 Continuing on from number one, skipping meals should always be avoided.
 This unhealthy habit often leads to an increase in Vata, a drop in blood sugar levels, a decrease in energy levels, a foggy mind, a sluggish digestion and metabolism, snacking, grazing, poor food choices, and eventually overeating.

 If your current schedule is not allowing you to eat breakfast or take a lunch, I would make it a high priority to change your schedule.
 This is extremely important for your health, both body and mind.
 Not to mention your work performance and cognition levels will diminish when you do not have the proper fuel.
 Alternatively, your productiveness and efficiency will undoubtably increase by eating a healthy meal, at its proper time.